puzzle/delivery-pipeline-concept/stages/01-build/README.md

 ![Build Stage](images/build.svg)

-This stage contains the classic application build.
+This stage contains the classic application build as well as any checks on the code in isolation (unit testing, static code analysis).

-It is enriched with further analysis and checks.
+The goal of the test/checks in this stage is to make sure that each unit of code performs correctly.
+Buisness logic shoud - if possible - be checked in this stage.

 ## Steps